CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 To this end, I have made the following efforts:

- - Design learning environments using immersive technology and educational theories.
+ - Design learning environments using immersive technology and educational theories, such as embodied cognition theory .
 I am excited about creating and designing.

  - Learning analytics and assessment.
 I am interested in discovering and interpreting the data generated from learning processes or learning outcomes.